OperaLatinaAdnotata/OLA/query/README.md

 In the ANNIS interface, OLA appears divided into 2 subcorpora for performance reasons.
-All of them should be selected to query the whole corpus.
+All of them should be selected to query the whole corpus (see image below).
 After clicking on the "Search" button, the "Searching..." message appears: it usually disappear in a few seconds, but depending on the complexity of the query,